Multimillion-pound coronation ‘a slap in face amid cost-of-living crisis’

 Security costs will also form a major part of the cost of the coronation.

-The bill for policing the then-Duke and Duchess of Cambridge’s wedding in 2011 was £6.3 million, while the cost of the police operation for the then-US president Donald Trump’s four-day visit to the UK in 2018 was more than £14 million.
+The bill for policing the then-Duke and Duchess of Cambridge’s wedding in 2011 was £6.3m, while the cost of the police operation for the then-US president Donald Trump’s four-day visit to the UK in 2018 was more than £14m.

 Downing Street and the Department for Digital, Culture, Media and Sport declined to comment on the cost of the coronation.